Want to host your own sessions?

 5th session

-This is my first series as a new tutor!
-Each week, we will cover various techniques and methods of creating interesting and multidimensional characters for creative writing!
+Each session, we will cover various techniques and methods of creating interesting and multidimensional characters for creative writing!
 You can use them for your own books, or you I can help you write a (not very hard) short story or even a page showing your character in action.
 We will also learn how to create engaging characters that will deepen emotional engagement.
+Please register if you’re interested!

 New Notes: